 Here’s another fun shooting drill for you to try.
-I got it from Todd Green’s website.
+I got it from the late Todd Green’s website.
 It uses the special target (below) that can be downloaded and printed on normal copy paper.

-The drill is shot at 5 yards and has a seven second par time.
+The drill is shot at five yards and has a seven second par time.

 Load your pistol with three rounds.

 – From the holster, draw and fire one shot at the 1″ square.